MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Related Work

 \textbf{Controllable Motion Synthesis.} In addition to text prompts, synthesizing motion based on other control signals has also been a topic of interest.
-Example control modalities include music \citep{AIChoreographer, DanceFormer, Dancingtomusic, Bailando, Bailando++, EDGE}, interacting object \citep{Nifty,CgHoi,CHOIS, Text2HOI}, tracking sensors \citep{AGRoL}, scene \citep{SceneDiffuser, MoveasYouSay} programmable motion \citep{programmable}, style \citep{SMooDi}, goal-reaching task \citep{wandr}, and multi-Track timeline Control \citep{Multi-TrackTimelineControl}. \cite{AMP, ASE, PhysicsbasedHM, PhysDiff, PHC, pulse, maskedmimic} incorporate physics to motion generation.
+Example control modalities include music \citep{AIChoreographer, DanceFormer, Dancingtomusic, Bailando, Bailando++, EDGE}, interacting object \citep{Nifty,CgHoi,CHOIS, Text2HOI}, tracking sensors \citep{AGRoL}, scene \citep{SceneDiffuser, MoveasYouSay} programmable motion \citep{programmable}, style \citep{SMooDi}, goal-reaching task \citep{wandr}, and multi-track timeline control \citep{Multi-TrackTimelineControl}. \cite{AMP, ASE, PhysicsbasedHM, PhysDiff, PHC, pulse, maskedmimic} incorporate physics into motion generation.
 To control the trajectory, PriorMDM \citep{PriorMDM} finetunes MDM to enable control over the locations of end effectors.
+CondMDI \citep{cohan2024flexible} generates motion in-betweening from arbitrarily placed dense or sparse keyframes.
 GMD \citep{GMD} and Trace and Pace \citep{trace} incorporates spatial control into the diffusion process by guiding the root joint location.
 OmniControl \citep{OmniControl} extends the control framework to any joint, while MotionLCM \citep{motionlcm} applies this control in the latent space, both leveraging ControlNet \citep{ControlNet}.
 DNO \citep{DNO} introduces an optimization process on the diffusion noise to generate motion that minimizes a differentiable objective function.
 Recent approaches \citep{TLcontrol, CoMo} model each body part separately to achieve fine-grained control but are limited to dense trajectory objectives.
-While effective, these methods are either limited to the specific signals, achieve imprecise control, or rely on optimizing over the diffusion model which is costly and impractical for real-time applications.
+The existing frameworks for controllable motion generation predominantly rely on diffusion models; however, these models typically suffer from low-quality motion generation.